Aloe Vera During Pregnancy – Benefits, Risks, and Tips

 - Thanks to the photoprotective properties in aloe vera’s juice, it stimulates cell regeneration and hair growth.

-- An increase in the risk of colorectal cancers has been found in those who use aloe vera for over a year.
+- An increased risk of colorectal cancer has been found in those who use aloe vera for over a year.
 Other reports also indicate liver inflammation with the intake of high doses of Aloe, leading to digestive disorders & extreme acidity.
 It can also suppress appetite.

 - With women who have gestational diabetes, aloe vera juice side effects during pregnancy include improper regulation of blood glucose levels.
 Since the juice reduces glucose levels, it can interfere with existing methods of blood glucose regulation and can also lead to hypoglycemia.

 - Breastfeeding women should be cautious, as some of the compounds get transmitted to infants.
 Its latex is known to cause diarrhoea and vomiting in infants.
-As the safety of aloe on infants is mostly unknown, it’s best that breastfeeding mothers avoid it.
+As the safety of aloe on infants is mostly unknown, it’s best that breastfeeding mothers avoid it (3).

 - People who are allergic to plants belonging to the Liliaceae, the lily family, tend to be allergic to aloe vera.
 This family includes onions, garlic, lilies, tulips, and hyacinths.
 Allergic reactions can include difficulty breathing, swollen skin, itchy skin with rashes, and tightness in the chest and throat.
 An allergic reaction triggered by Aloe should be considered a medical emergency and treated immediately.